binipringle/crim-outline/index.md

 **Commonwealth v.
 Mochan (1955)** (Mochan said obscene and sexually suggestive things to Mrs. Zivkovich; convicted under common law of “violating public morality” [p.91]) *Also falls under legality and previously defined conduct*

-**Holding:** Violation of due process because vague (there was no specific statute or law; the state is arguing that “Christianity is a part of the common law” and that if an act “scandalously affects the morals or health of the community,” then it can be indicted at common law (92).
+<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> Violation of due process because vague (there was no specific statute or law; the state is arguing that “Christianity is a part of the common law” and that if an act “scandalously affects the morals or health of the community,” then it can be indicted at common law (92).
 The dissent says that the legislature writes the law and the court enforces it.
-The court cannot create a crime; only the legislature can create a crime).
-The dissent ultimately wins out here; most states effectively abolish common law crimes.
+The court cannot create a crime; only the legislature can create a crime).</p>

 **In Re Banks (1978)** (Peeping Tom)

-**Rule:** If a statute is too vague or indefinite or too broad, it violates due process.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If a statute is too vague or indefinite or too broad, it violates due process.</p>
-**Holding:** The court held that the statute is not unconstitutional because it is sufficiently definitive and does not meet the doctrine of overbreadth.
-It also gives an individual fair notice of the conduct prohibited, to guide the judge in its application and a law in defending one charged with its violation.
+<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> The court held that the statute is not unconstitutional because it is sufficiently definitive and does not meet the doctrine of overbreadth.
+It also gives an individual fair notice of the conduct prohibited, to guide the judge in its application and a law in defending one charged with its violation.</p>

-Here, court reads “secretly” as “the wrongful spying upon a female with the intent of violating the female’s legitimate expectation of privacy.”
+<p style="margin-left:10%; margin-right:10%;"><b>Reasoning:</b>Here, court reads “secretly” as “the wrongful spying upon a female with the intent of violating the female’s legitimate expectation of privacy.”
 Important principle that comes out is that a court may narrow and thus save a statute from being unconstitutional, because of this prior judicial interpretation.
-Steps:
+Steps:</p>

 1. Interpret statute (Does statute violate due process?)
 2. Is statute too vague or not definite enough or overbroad?
 3. If it is too vague, can it be saved by judicial interpretation?

 **Hypo**

-    Criminal impersonation (ignorance of the law would not be a defense because the statute is written/enacted therefore there is notice); however, the law as stated here is vague and does not specify impersonation of whom of what.
+<p style="margin-left:10%; margin-right:10%;"> Criminal impersonation (ignorance of the law would not be a defense because the statute is written/enacted therefore there is notice); however, the law as stated here is vague and does not specify impersonation of whom of what.</p>

 **Overbroad**

 **Keeler v.
-Superior Court 1970**
-    Struck pregnant ex-wife in belly intending to kill fetus, charged with murder
+Superior Court 1970** (struck pregnant ex-wife in belly intending to kill fetus, charged with murder)

 Rule: It is not for the court to define murder.
 Once legislature defined murder the court can interpret it
 Holding: The court held that the CA murder statute was not intended to include fetuses in the definition of human being because to apply it as if it did, would broaden the definition and exceed judicial power.
 It would also not provide fair warning to the defendant regarding the illegality of the said acts and would violate his constitutional right due process.
 Dissent argues definition of corpse has changed and definition of human being has changed; in Keeler the court applied some kind of lenity doctrine so that they wouldn’t expand the definition of human being.
 Legislature did not change the definition of human being but changed the law to include fetuses as well.

     **In Re Banks**
     Peeping Tom law not overbroad